 Our web site contains links to other web sites.
 Oadby and Wigston Borough Council is not responsible for the privacy practices within any of these other web sites.
 We encourage you to be aware of this when you leave our web site and to read the privacy statements on other web sites you visit which collect personally identifiable information.
 This privacy statement applies solely to information collected on our web site.

-Your rights - the Data Protection Act 1998
+Your Rights - the Data Protection Act 1998 and the General Data Protection Regulation 2018

 Please be advised that any information, unless stated otherwise, will be sent to us via the open Internet and is therefore not secure during transmission to us.
 This is because your information may pass from your computer to an Internet service provider and then via other providers before it reaches Oadby and Wigston Borough Council, much in the same way as most email correspondence.